FULFILLING THE VISION

-The eighth incomplete approach to restoration we have listed (it is all true "by grace"; the fact that I believe in Christ makes it so; His perfection is imputed (ascribed) to me); I am identified with Him; is true for the initial act of salvation but is not intended to be a substitute for a transformed life.
+The eighth incomplete approach to restoration we have listed is this: “It is all true ‘by grace’; the fact that I believe in Christ makes it so; His perfection is imputed (ascribed) to me; I am identified with Him.”
+This approach is true for the initial act of salvation, but is not intended to be a substitute for a transformed life.
 We are received of God by a forgiving grace and then created in the image of Christ by a transforming grace.

 All redemption is by grace through faith.
 The problem arises when we define grace as a lifelong imputation of perfection to us when we are not living in Christ.
 There is a grace of forgiveness and also a grace of transformation.
 When we neglect to preach the grace of transformation we turn the grace of forgiveness into lust and abort the spiritual life of the believer.

 The new covenant is not primarily a covenant of forgiveness; rather, it is a covenant of transformation, of the creation of a new personality.
 The old covenant was primarily a covenant of forgiveness, although God insisted on righteous behavior even under the old covenant.